NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/lidar-applications/lidar-biomass/calc-biomass_py.md

-    array([[False, False, False, ..., False, False, False], [False, False, False, ..., False, False, False], [False, False, False, ..., False, False, False], ...,
+    array([[False, False, False, ..., False, False, False], [False, False,  True, ..., False, False, False], [False, False, False, ..., False, False, False], ...,
-           [False, False, False, ..., False, False, False], [False, False, False, ..., False, False, False], [False, False, False, ..., False, False, False]])
+           [False, False, False, ..., False, False, False], [False, False, False, ..., False, False, False], [False, False, False, ..., False, False, False]], shape=(1000, 1000))

-This is helpful, but it can be difficult to visualize boolean values using our typical numeric plotting procedures as defined in the `plot_band_array` function above.
-Therefore, we will need to convert this boolean array to an numeric format to use this function.
+This is helpful, but it can be difficult to visualize boolean values.
+We can convert this boolean array to an numeric format to use this function.
 Booleans convert easily to integers with values of `False=0` and `True=1` using the `.astype(int)` method.

 ```python